Site icon Circuit Ideas for You

 9V Battery1

-Resistors R1 and R2 are important too as they help keep the transistor working properly.
+Resistors R1 and R2 help transistor work good.

 Formulas with Calculations:

-The formulas with calculations are mentioned below for Simple Canary Bird Chirp Generator Circuit:
+Formulas and calculations for Simple Canary Bird Chirp Circuit:

 where,